nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sort all persons: `sort`

-Sorts the list of contacts by a specified field and order
+Sorts the list of contacts by a specified field and order, with pinned contacts appearing before unpinned contacts.

 ![sort_command](images/SortCommand.png)